nickp60/sraFind/README.md

 ## Plotting parsed results

-But who are we kidding, you're probably not going to use /my/ plotting scripts are you?  `parse_restuls.R` saved a nice csv that you can use with your plotting library of choice.
+But who are we kidding, you're probably not going to use /my/ plotting scripts are you?  `parse_results.R` saved a nice csv that you can use with your plotting library of choice.